 Restorative approaches should be explored as a method of managing conflict situations.
-All staff have had training in this.
 Although often employed as a means of resolution after an event has occurred, the use of restorative approaches also enables children and young people to develop self-awareness and management of their feelings through their experiences.
 This approach helps the child or young person to take responsibility for what they do and teaches understanding and empathy which can assist in self management skills.